 There are some other things you might want to help them (or remind them) to consider such as what part of the story is the climax and how many boxes it will occupy, and what is the conclusion and how many boxes it will occupy.

 You’ll probably find that, as you discuss these details with your children, they will gain a deeper understanding of what they’ve read even before they begin working on their book reports!
 This conversation will also help you better determine your children’s level of understanding of the story, the characters, and the plot.
 And if your children have misunderstood anything in the story, you’ll be better able to determine why and help correct the misunderstandings.

-This pack includes four different layouts, with two versions, one for book reports, and one for chapter summaries – which is useful for older children reading longer books.
+This pack includes four different layouts with two versions.
+There’s one for book reports and one for chapter summaries – which is useful for older children reading longer books.
 There are eight pages included in total.

 I hope you find that your children enjoy using these comic strip book report templates to create their own book reports – comic strip style!
 Click the link below to go to the store to download yours.